certcode-eu/osscompliance/README.md

 ## Approach
 The first approach is to build a single and simple report.
 These hooks will build it.
-It will list licenses and/or open sources files used in and by your code repository.
+It will list licenses and files already published in your code repository and a list of dependencies licenses.

 When `python` and `Software Heritage` hooks are combined, you will discover an new markdown file `OSS_compliance_report.md`